Building a C64 Saver Kit

 Now let's move onto the input DIN.

-Et puis, voila!
+We don't need the two pins beside the 9VAC.
+So, take a set of small pliers and gently untwist the exposed end of the pin, and it will easily push out.
 I also bend the pins a little to make more room.
 You will notice that I have 5 pins here instead of four.
 Occasionally, a power supply will have power coming in on the wrong pin.
 To accommodate, the early units could take power on pins either side of the ground pin.
 Since I don't know where the power pin is, I run two wires from both and join them at the board.
 If you can determine which pin has power from your supply, you'd only need one wire and could remove the additional pin.

-Here we see the fittings in place before crimping.
+Here we see the fitting in place.

 Once they're all done, connect them end to end and test with a meter for continuity.